MaguilarHW/unit3quiz-v005-votingwebsitemiles/README.md

 ### Firestore permission denied
 - Make sure Firestore is enabled in Firebase Console
 - Check your Firestore security rules
-- Verify your `.env` file has the correct values

 ### Build fails
 - Make sure you've installed dependencies: `npm install`
-- Verify the `.env` file exists and has all required variables

 ### Deployment fails
 - Ensure you're logged in: `firebase login`